Katrina Shealy: Electoral history

+2008 election

 In 2008, Shealy ran for the Republican Party's State Senate District 23 nomination against long-time incumbent state senator Jake Knotts.
 Despite support from prominent Republicans including United States Senator Jim DeMint, Shealy was defeated.

+2012 election

 Shealy filed again as a candidate in the 2012 Republican primary.
 Her name was removed from the ballot after it was determined that she incorrectly filed her candidate paperwork.
 This case went to the SC Supreme Court and resulted in the removal of over 200 candidates from the ballot that year who had also incorrectly filed their paperwork.
-It was known as the Great Ballot Debacle of 2012.
+Cindi Ross Scoppe, writing in South Carolina newspaper The State, described this process as the "great ballot debacle of 2012".
 Shealy fought to have her name added to the general election ballot as a petition candidate and won the November 7, 2012 general election with 51% of the vote.

-South Carolina State Senate
+2016 election

+In 2016, she defeated her two Republican primary challengers, Michael Sturkie and Patricia Wheat, attaining more than 60% of the vote.
+In the general election, she was unopposed and elected to a second term in the state Senate.

+2020 election

+Running against Democrat Bill Brown, Shealy was reelected to serve a third term on November 3, 2020, with 72.5% of the vote.

+2024 election

+In 2024, Shealy saw two Republican primary challengers, Carlisle Kennedy and Zoe Warren.
+Shealy faced Carlisle Kennedy in a runoff.
+On June 25, Shealy was defeated by Kennedy, and conceded the race.

+Tenure

+Shealy chaired the Senate Family and Veterans' Services Committee, and served on the Senate Corrections and Penology, Finance, and Rules Committees.

-In her first term Shealy served on the Agricultural and Natural Resources committee, Corrections and Penology committee, Fish, Game and Forestry committee, General committee and the Judiciary committee.
+In her first term, Shealy served on the Agricultural and Natural Resources Committee, Corrections and Penology Committee, Fish, Game and Forestry Committee, General Committee, and the Judiciary Committee.
 In 2015, Shealy was elected First Vice Chairman of the South Carolina Republican Party.

+In her last term in office, she served on the following committees: